alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 ## UPGRADE STEPS:
 1. Using ask-cli 1.x, deploy your skill:
 	* `$ ask deploy`
-2. Install ask-cli-x:
+2. Install ask-cli:
-	* `$ npm install -g ask-cli-x`
+	* `$ npm install -g ask-cli`
-3. Upgrade your skill project with ask-cli-x.
+3. Upgrade your skill project with ask-cli.
 From your project's root directory, run:
-	* `$ askx util upgrade-project`
+	* `$ ask util upgrade-project`
     * A hidden folder named ./legacy contains a copy of your v1 skill project.
     * The CLI v2 skill-package directory is downloaded to the working directory.
     * The CLI v2 ask-resources.json will be generated.